colelawrence/decipad/apps/docs/docs/advanced/conditions.md

 :::

 The `match{}` statement tests a group of conditions and returns a value when a true statement is found.
 It simplifies decision-making based on specific conditions.
-This statement only works on Advanced Formulas.
-This statement only works on Advanced Formulas.

 :::note Examples